GoobisMoobis/doomsayer-type-list-generator/README.md

 There's probably an easier way to do this but idrc

 ## THIS PROGRAM WILL BE USELESS TO YOU IF YOU DON'T CREATE MODS FOR [TOU:M](https://github.com/AU-Avengers/TOU-Mira)

+Speaking of which, all credits to [Atony](https://github.com/AtonyGit) for the Doomsayer icon